SNEG-DEV/siege-of-avalon/README.md

 ![Siege of Avalon in HD with room for party of 4.](SoAOS_HD.png)Siege of Avalon in HD with room for party of 4.

+## Latest feature added!! ##
+Startup launch dialog enable choice of Original/HD/FullHD resolutions and language - if any available -also on old retail releases.

+Tested with "Siege of Avalon Anthology - Chapters 1-6" build 1.1.2001.1104 from 2001 - just copy Siege.exe and DDraw.dll found under releases - and the game can be played in higher resolutions.
+- the are a few menu quicks - will fix comming days.

 ## How to complie ##
 Install Delphi 10.3.3 or newer - the free Community Edition found at https://www.embarcadero.com/products/delphi/starter will do fine.
 Open the Siege.dpr project file and compile.

 ## Installing ##

+Copy or download Siege.exe together with ddraw.dll from the latest releases - and copy into the games install folder.

-To play the game your need additional files in the assets folder:
+To play the game your need additional files in the assets/install folder:
 - soundlib.dll
 - fmod.dll
 - DFX_P5S.DLL